AkshJain99/assessment-clarivate/README.md

 3. Start the Angular development server:

     ```bash
-    ng serve
+    npm run start (use this command only)
     ```

    The frontend will be accessible at `http://localhost:4200`.

-### 5. Configure PostgreSQL
+### 5. Configure mySQL

-1. Ensure PostgreSQL is installed and running.
+1. Ensure mySQL is installed and running.

-2. Create a database named `My-account`:
+2. Create a database named `My-account` using Dbeaver:

-    ```sql
-    CREATE DATABASE "My-account";
-    ```

-3. Verify and configure PostgreSQL settings in the `shared_orm_library` if needed.
+3. Verify and configure mySQL settings in the `shared_orm_library` if needed.

+DATABASES = {
+    'default': {
+        'ENGINE': 'django.db.backends.mysql',
+        'NAME': 'my_account',
+        'USER': 'root',
+        'PASSWORD': '',
+        'HOST': 'localhost',
+        'PORT': '3306',
+    }
+}

 ### 6. Verify the Setup

-- **Backend**: Access the API at `http://localhost:8000/users/` to ensure it returns a list of users.
+- **Backend**: Access the API at `http://127.0.0.1:8000/users/` to ensure it returns a list of users
-- **Frontend**: Access the Angular application at `http://localhost:4200/` and confirm it displays the user list fetched from the backend.
+- **Frontend**: Access the Angular application at `http://localhost:4200/user` and confirm it displays the user list fetched from the backend. (and it will display users in table form)

-## Troubleshooting

-- **ModuleNotFoundError**: If you encounter issues importing `shared_orm_library`, ensure the path is correctly added to `sys.path` in your Django settings.
-- **Database Issues**: Check PostgreSQL service status and ensure the database name and credentials are correct in the `shared_orm_library`.

-## Contributing

-To contribute to this project, please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to adjust the URLs and paths according to your project specifics.
-If you need further modifications or additional sections, just let me know!
+REMEBER TO ADD USER DATA in DATABASE MANUALLY